moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 $$p _{\text{coincidence}} = \langle\psi ^{\text{out}}| _{ab} \hat{P}_a \otimes \hat{P}_b |\psi ^{\text{out}}\rangle _{ab} = \frac{1}{2} \left( 1 - \left| \langle\vec{\epsilon}'|\vec{\epsilon}\rangle \right|^2 \right) = \frac{1}{2} \sin^2\theta,$$
 where the overlap between the polarization unit vectors is parametrized by $\theta$.

+Ensuring that the two input photons are indistinguishable in their polarization degree of freedom is critical for proper operation of the BSA.
+Care must be therefore taken to characterize the photons just before they are incident onto the BS, as it is possible for the polarization of a photon to _drift_ in the fiber and change its state from the one that the photon possessed immediately after emission.
+Analyzing the polarization drift
+This issue is mainly relevant in non-polarization-maintaining single-mode fibers.

 ### Temporal and spectral distinguishability